This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Murphy Bed

-A murphy bed is a SUPER creative design for van lifers!
+A murphy bed is a more complicated and creative of bed options for van lifers!
 This van bed simply lifts up to become part of your van’s wall when you’re not using it.
 This is a great option for people who want to have a unique setup and don’t want their bed to be in the way!

 PROS: